ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 Configure testnetctl to target this network by default with one of the following statements:
  - source /home/me/.testnetctl/networks/1000/network.env
  - export TESTNETCTL_NETWORK_DIR=/home/me/.testnetctl/networks/1000
- - export TESTNETCTL_NETWORK_DIR=/Users/me/.testnetctl/networks/latest
+ - export TESTNETCTL_NETWORK_DIR=/home/me/.testnetctl/networks/latest

 # Stop the network
 $ ./build/testnetctl stop-network --network-dir=/path/to/network
 ```

 Note the export of the path ending in `latest`.
-This is a symlink
+This is a symlink that
-that is always be set to the last network created by `testnetctl
+set to the last network created by `testnetctl start-network`.
+Setting
-start-network`.
-Setting `TESTNETCTL_NETWORK_DIR` to this symlink will
+the `TESTNETCTL_NETWORK_DIR` env var to this symlink ensures that
-ensure that `testnetctl` and e2e execution with
+`testnetctl` commands and e2e execution with
-`--use-persistent-network` will always use the most recently deployed
+`--use-persistent-network` will target the most recently deployed
 local network.

 ### Via code